 Gaining new knowledge while retaining organizational concepts

-Any organization has a vast amount of tacit knowledge which proves to be a valuable asset not only for the organization but also for its people.
-This asset is not just a figurative asset.
+Any organization has a vast amount of tacit knowledge, which proves to be a valuable asset for the organization and its team.
+This asset is not just a symbolic asset.

 Effective Communication in an organization:

-When team members are able to absorb knowledge from working with fellow employees and gaining more experience, it is referred to as tacit or tribal knowledge.
-This provides you with an opportunity to see if the transfer of knowledge from individual to another or one team to another is happening or not.
+When team members can absorb knowledge from working with fellow employees and gaining more experience, it is referred to as tacit or tribal knowledge.

-Through The Cloud Tutorial, the knowledge or questions are answered and effective communication is set up between the company and its clients.
-Having content that helps the users or clients better understand the products and services will result in a good user experience and is a sign of great customer support.
+Having content that helps the users or clients better understand the products and services will result in a great customer experience and is a sign of excellent customer support.